garfada/garfada-documentation/README.md

         <img src="media/garfada_banner.png"  alt="Garfada's logo"/>
 </p>

-# Garfada's Documentation
+# Garfada's assets

-This repository contains or will contain all Garfada's documentations, since diagrams, api contracts, layout definitions, style guides, features requested and so on.
+This repository contains or will contain all Garfada's assets, since diagrams, api contracts, layout definitions, style guides, features requested and so on.

 ## Content